 Prior to joining Imagine, Nevins served as Executive Vice President, Programming, at Fox Broadcasting Company, where he oversaw all development and current programming for both comedy and drama series.
 During his three–year tenure, he developed the Emmy and Golden Globe award–winning drama 24, and was also responsible for the development of THE BERNIE MAC SHOW, ANDY RICHTER CONTROLS THE UNIVERSE and BOSTON PUBLIC.

 Previously, Nevins served as Senior Vice President, Primetime Series at NBC, where he was responsible for the development and ongoing creative supervision of such renowned dramas and comedies as ER, THE WEST WING, WILL & GRACE, HOMICIDE: LIFE ON THE STREET and LAW & ORDER: SVU.

 Nevins graduated with a Bachelor of Arts from Amherst College in Amherst, Massachusetts.
-He and his wife, Andrea, live in Los Angeles with their daughter, Clara, and two sons, Charlie and Jesse.
+He and his wife, Andrea, live in Los Angeles with their daughter and two sons.